Windows 11 – 5 Biggest Questions Answered

 - Android Apps on Your PC: Aside from offering better compatibility with the Xbox, Microsoft has successfully integrated Android apps on your PC using Windows 11.
 But here’s the catch: We’re not yet sure if these Android apps would work optimally on PC.

-QUESTION #2 – DO I NEED TO MAKE HARDWARE CHANGES TO SWITCH TO WINDOWS 11?
+QUESTION #2 – DO I NEED TO MAKE HARDWARE CHANGES TO SWITCH?

 It depends.
 Here’s an essential checklist of what you need to have to run Windows 11 smoothly: